 Why study Karate?

-At Golden Fist Martial Arts Of Philadelphia NE, we endeavor to not only impart the techniques of Karate but also its philosophy.
+At Golden Fist Martial Arts of Philadelphia NE, we endeavor to not only impart the techniques of Karate but also its philosophy.
 True strength is not the ability to cause harm, but the ability to remain calm and resolute in the face of adversity.

-If you live in the greater Philadelphia area and are interested in taking a class with us then please feel free to contact us through phone or email.
+If you live in the greater Wyncote area and are interested in taking a class with us then please feel free to contact us through phone or email.
 We look forward to training with you.